spryker/spryker-docs/docs/scos/dev/module-migration-guides/migration-guide-discount.md

 13. You can find additional information on the [Discount module release page](https://github.com/spryker/discount/releases) or by checking out our [Demoshop implementation](https://github.com/spryker/demoshop) for implementation example and idea.
 14. You are ready now to use Discount Zed Admin UI and manage discounts per Store.

-## Upgrading from Version 4.* to Version 5.*
+## Upgrading from version 4.* to version 5.*

-In the `Discount` module version 5, we have introduced multicurrency support for fixed discount calculation.
+In the `Discount` module version 5, we have introduced multi-currency support for fixed discount calculation.
 This update also includes:

 * Support for net/gross amounts.
 * Currency decision rule -  to filter discounts by currency.
 * PriceMode decision rule - to filter discounts by price mode(net/gross).
 * Database schema changes to store discount amounts and fk_store for later multi store support.
-* Sales table changed deprecated collumn type from decimal to int as discount amounts were already stored as integers.
+* Sales table changed deprecated column type from decimal to int as discount amounts were already stored as integers.
 * `CalculatorInterface` renamed to `CalculatorTypeInterface`, concrete calculators Fixed and Percentage rename to `FixedType` and `PercentageType` accordingly.

 1. Run the following command: